ainsleyCrawford/Unit_Testing_Fizzbuzz/README.md

 A single if-else statement sufficiently filters every number to generate the correct sequence.
 The if-statement first vefifies the input (an integer) is a multiple of both 3 and 5.
 Two statements which may achieve this are 'if (value % 3 == 0 & value % 5 ==0)' and, more simply, if '(value % 15 == 0)'.
 If this condition is not met then the input is verified as a multiple of 3 and 5 individually.
 If none of these conditions are met, then the input itself is returned as an output.

 How to test Fizzbuzz?

+As there are 4 general outputs to expect—Fizz, Buzz, FizzBuzz and the returned input—the minimum number of unit tests is four.
+Fizz is tested by inputting any multiple of three; Buzz, any multiple of five; and FizzBuzz, any multiple of 15.